Skip to content

 Game Safaris

-The park is home to a variety of wild animals, including the Big 5: lions, leopards, rhinos, elephants, and buffaloes.
-Additionally, hyenas, zebras, giraffes, antelopes, and several species of primates such as olive baboons, vervet monkeys, and nocturnal bush babies live in the park.
+The park is home to a variety of wild animals, including the Big 5: lions, leopards, rhinos, elephants, and buffalo.
+Additionally, hyenas, zebras, giraffes, antelopes, and several species of primates, such as olive baboons, vervet monkeys, and nocturnal bush babies, live in the park.

 Game drives traverse the plains, hills, and lakes, providing the opportunity to witness thrilling wildlife interactions and see creatures big and small during morning and afternoon excursions.